maciej-janowski/Python/README.md

 # Python
-My projects which i do in my free time
+Projects which i do in my free time